-The Script option is a flexible tool for defining transformations in Tamr.
+The Script option is a flexible tool for defining transformations.
 Scripts have a text-based, statement-oriented syntax.

-While the Formula option limits you to a single type of statement,
+While other transformation editor options limit you to a single type of statement,

-SELECT *, you can use scripts to run any of the statements that Tamr supports.
+SELECT *, you can use scripts to run any statement.

 The following example shows a simple script in the transformation editor: